tele0x/openshift-intel-tas/README.md

         target: 30
 ```

-Verify policy is read correctly and metrics per node are pulled:
+Verify policy is read correctly and metrics are shown:

 ```